11 Creepy Subreddits To Keep You Up At Night

 The stories on NoSleep are usually fiction, although every so often, a true one will make its way onto its pages (like, for example, “The Smiling Man”).
 They’re often told from the first person, and many of them use the existing format of Reddit itself — that of strangers talking to other strangers via the internet — to great effect.
 Indeed, the main draw of the sub is its cardinal rule: Everything is true here, even if it’s not.
 The suspension of disbelief is what makes these stories live — and, I would argue, it’s an essential quality for the most effective horror tales.

-NoSleep has spawned a number of spinoffs, including a sub devoted to workshopping stories before they get posted on NoSleep proper, one devoted to short films created out of NoSleep stories, and a podcast — but I always keep coming back to the original.
+NoSleep has spawned a number of spinoffs, including a sub devoted to workshopping stories before they get posted on NoSleep proper and a podcast — but I always keep coming back to the original.
 If it ain’t broke, you know?

 Recommended reading: “Penpal,” “Correspondence,” “I found a video tape on the beach a few weeks ago.”